Current & Previous Research

-Muslim Everyday Life and digital Media Practices in Germany
+Muslim Everyday Life and Digital Media Practices in Post-Migrant Contexts

-In my postdoctoral research project I focus on Muslim everyday life and digital media practices in Germany.
-Through digital ethnography, fieldwork in different ‘off-line’ as well as ‘online’ contexts, I explore dynamics and practices of connecting and excluding in different Muslim communities in Germany and the German-speaking public sphere.
+In my postdoctoral research project I focus on Muslim everyday life and digital media practices in postmigrant contexts.
+Through digital ethnography, fieldwork in different ‘offline’ as well as ‘online’ contexts, I explore dynamics and practices of connecting and excluding in different Muslim communities in Germany and the German-speaking public sphere.

 New spheres of Muslim activism and participation as well as Anti-Muslim racism and the Securitisation of Islam in Germany, are important issues in this research.
-I explore these themes through a focus on everyday experiences.
+I explore these themes through a focus on everyday experiences, e.g. through a focus on the call to prayer in pandemic times and Muslim women’s practices and contested public spaces.

-In this context I investigate social, visual, and digital practices, using digital and experimental ethnography and digital curatorial strategies for the co-creation of knowledge.
+In this context I also investigate social, visual, and digital practices, using digital and experimental ethnography and digital curatorial strategies for the co-creation of knowledge in the curatorial project and intervention in public space Muslim*Present which is part of the exhibition The Entire Story Starts Where.

-In this project I focus particularly on the everyday curating of social media profiles, and additionally take part in a collaborative team ethnographic approach on Instagram.
+In this project I also focus on the everyday curating of social media profiles, and additionally take part in the collaborative team ethnographic approach Hashtag Islam on Instagram.

 Political Violence, Religion, and Artistic Practices